csiebler/azure-machine-learning-mlops-workshop/pipelines-hyperdrive-step/README.md

 ![Hyperdrive in Studio UI](../media/hyperdrive_example.png)

-Each Hyperparameter permutation is its own child run.
+Each Hyperparameter permutation will be executed in its own child run.

 # Knowledge Check